 First off, I’m not always a guy.
 I’m both male and female but not at the same time.
 What you call “Jack” is my spadix whose base is covered in tiny male or female flowers.
-I can turn them off and on depending on my age and environmental conditions.
+I can make my flowers either male or female depending on my age and environmental conditions.
 Sometimes I’m male.
 Sometimes I’m female.
 Call me Jack or Jill.

 My pulpit is called a spathe — rhymes with bathe.
 My hood looks like a garden spade if you open it up.
-I’m not happy when you do that but I understand the temptation.
+Be careful if you do that.
+Don’t hurt me.

-My trifoliate leaves start near the ground and sometimes look unrelated to me, but they’re mine.
+My trifoliate leaves start near the ground and sometimes look separate from me, but they’re mine.
 Yes, they look like “leaves of three.”
-No, I am not poison ivy.
+No, they’re not poison ivy.

 When I’m female I’m quite pretty in the fall.
 I drop my spathe and develop a cluster of bright red berries on my spadix.
 Check back in a few months and I’ll look like this … if I’m Jill this year.

 And finally, don’t eat me.
 I’m full of calcium oxalate.
-Native Americans had recipes for my use but you have to know their special preparations or you’re in for a nasty burning, possible sterility or poisoning.
+Native Americans had recipes for my use but you have to know their special preparations or you’re in for nasty burning sensations, possible sterility, or poisoning.